graphprotocol/graph-node/docs/environment-variables.md

   cause subgraphs to be only indexed partially.
 - `GRAPH_ETHEREUM_MAX_EVENT_ONLY_RANGE`: Maximum range size for `eth.getLogs`
   requests that dont filter on contract address, only event signature.
+- `GRAPH_ETHEREUM_REQUEST_RETRIES`: Number of times to retry JSON-RPC requests made against Ethereum.
+A higher number can help with instable Ethereum nodes/APIs (defaults to 10).

 ## Running mapping handlers